1fish2/BBQTimer/README.md

 Simple and focused.
 Free.

-[Note: The app won't install in external storage (SD card) because when you use USB to share files with a computer, Android deletes their lock/home screen widgets.]
+[Note: The app won't install in external storage (SD card) because when you use USB to share files with a computer, Android deletes the lock/home screen widgets of apps installed in external storage.]

 ## System Requirements

 BBQ Timer is for phones and tablets running Android 3.1 (Honeycomb MR1, Android API level 12) and later.
-If it has problems on your Android device, send me the details (device model, Android version, screen size, problem symptom).
+If it has problems on your Android device, email the details to me (device model, Android version, screen size, problem symptom).

 ## Status